Curriculum Overview

 Physical Education A Level OCR

-Physics A Level AQA
+Physics A A Level OCR

 Psychology A Level AQA

-Science BTEC Level 3 National Diploma EDEXCEL
+Science ( Applied Science) BTEC Level 3 National Extended Certificate PEARSON

 Sociology A Level AQA

-Sport BTEC Level 3 National Diploma EDEXCEL
+Sport BTEC Level 3 National Foundation Diploma PEARSON

 Levels of Knowledge: